For free and impartial money advice and guidance, visit MoneyHelper.

 why are lowell group contacting me

 This can be confusing, which is why it is crucial that you ask Lowell Financial to prove you owe the money first.
-We can help you do just that with this prove the debt template letter.
+We can help you do just that with our prove the debt template letter.

-Should I Pay Lowell Financial?
+Should You Pay Lowell Financial?

 Whether you should pay depends on several factors.
 If the debt is proven to belong to you and you can afford it then yes, you should pay or at least speak to Lowell about setting up a payment plan.